 Example: Earned Value Indices

-Tip: As the PMO, it is wise to keep an eye on the number of reports.
-Over time, this is very likely increase, as new ones tend to be added continually.
+Our tip: As the PMO, it is wise to keep an eye on the number of reports.
+Over time, this is very likely to increase, as new ones tend to be added continually.
 A periodic consolidation can ensure that your reporting retains its efficiency as a whole.

 Selection in the Multi-Project Environment

 Often, the PMO is responsible for the preparation of the portfolio meeting.
-In a multi-project environment, the selection is the challenge.
+In a multi-project environment, the selection of projects is a particular challenge.
 From the project portfolio, which can be very substantial, you need to select certain projects.
-These need to be the ones which can be covered during the portfolio meeting.
+These need to be the ones which are to be covered during the portfolio meeting.

-This ensures that the need for decisions is identified early enabling you to make the necessary decisions, too.
+The right selection process ensures that the need for decisions is identified early, enabling you to make the necessary decisions, too.

 The following list provides criteria by which you in the PMO could make a project selection for review: